Be Yourself or Be Liked: [You Can’t Have Both]

 They think being yourself means doing whatever you want, whenever you want.
 That’s not authenticity—that’s just impulse with a nice filter.

 Being yourself means knowing who you are when no one’s watching.
 It means your actions, your values, and your words actually match.
 It’s not about being loud.
 It’s about being aligned.
-You don’t say one thing and live another.
-You don’t shrink to make other people comfortable.
-And you definitely don’t wear a mask just because the room expects it.

-Most people have been performing for so long they’ve forgotten what it feels like to be themselves.
 They’ve adapted to every environment—parents, school, corporate, relationships—until they become a Frankenstein version of what they think everyone else wants.

 To be yourself, you have to do the hard work of figuring out what you actually believe.
 Not what your friends believe.
 Not what your mentor believes.
 You.
 What you value.
-What matters to you when no one’s giving you a gold star.
+What matters to you when no one’s giving you a gold star?

 And once you know that?
 You live it.
 Fully.
 Without apology.
 Not because it’s easy—but because anything less is fake.